-Saglemi Housing Project contractor cremated, ashes to be sent to the UK
+Saglemi Housing project contractor cremated, ashes to be sent to the UK

 Source: www.ghanaweb.com

-The contractor of the infamous Saglemi Housing Project, Andrew Clocanas, has finally been laid to rest.
+Remains of the contractor of the infamous Saglemi Housing Project, Andrew Clocanas, will be flown back to the United Kingdom.

 According to reports, Andrew Clocanas passed away at his Airport Residential Apartment.